(Updated May 2017)

 I am not a huge fan of fringe medicines and things like aromatherapy, and hypnotherapy seems to have severe limitations, but there are references below to genuine help I received from an acupuncturist, a chiropractor, and Cold Laser treatment.
 I tried reflexology briefly, and found it to be a very impressive diagnostic tool, but it did not seem to cure anything.

 This page demonstrates the alarming number of incidents found just in our small circle of friends and relatives, and I can’t escape the feeling that if you are dying, or have a life-threatening condition, the NHS is wonderful, but if you have some illness that makes your life very difficult, they often aren’t much help at all.
 It seems that doctors and nurses are trying hard to do their very best to help people, but fighting against the system and the shortage of staff, as well as making careless, thoughtless mistakes with no sign of the most basic common sense.
 Not so long ago, a friend had been unable to eat for ten days, and he was given laxative because he wasn’t producing any output.
 What output did they expect from someone who hadn’t eaten anything?
 Not only that, they gave him a substance made from milk and sugar, two things that had been expressly forbidden from his diet because of his food intolerances.
 Are we surprised that, already ill, he spent hours vomiting?
 Recently, a nurse had to be helped by visitors, because she was left alone with nobody to help her turn a patient in bed.
 All too often, people have food and drink delivered to the side of their bed, but nobody considers whether they are well enough to feed themselves, then the food is taken away because they didn't eat it.
-In some cases, even medications are left there, but some patients can’t take them without help.
+In some cases, even medication is left there, but some patients can’t take it without help.
 A friend was lying in hospital, with a catheter, and we had to point out to the staff that the urine was very dark, suggesting an infection.
 They hadn’t noticed.
 A patient who desperately needed an enema was still waiting 26 hours later.
 On the day a patient was being discharged after an operation, he was taken ill with something unrelated, and was treated in hospital for a further 5 days, but no record was kept of his treatment or medication, no proper discharge letter was issued, and no follow-up medication was provided, in fact there seems to be no record at all of that period of treatment.

 So much could be achieved if just one person went from bed to bed, asking people if they needed help with anything.